-Every Celestis mission has its own logo and mission patch, following the tradition of creating a unique identity for each launch dating to the earliest days of the American space program.
+Every Celestis mission has its own logo, mission patch and lapel pin following the tradition of creating a unique identity for each launch dating to the earliest days of the American space program.
 Eric R. Gignac is the Celestis Enterprise Flight mission logo designer.

 This is a woven patch with clean, crisp, details.
 A woven patch allows a high resolution graphic and superior quality compared to an an emrboidered patch.
 Size: 3.75 x 3.50 inches.
 Iron-on backing.

 Note: The framed Enterprise Flight mission patch displays a representative launch photo.